 In supervised learning, the 'training' involves a set of data that's already labeled—like our coins with year tags.
 This method is akin to giving the employee a reference guide to sort coins into pre-defined categories.
 They receive direct feedback—such as being corrected when a coin is placed in the wrong year—and their performance is measured by how accurately they can apply these learnings to new coins.

 Conversely, unsupervised learning deals with unlabeled data, akin to a pile of coins without year tags.
-The employee—or algorithm in this case—learns to discern and create categories based on patterns they observe, such as color, size, and weight, sometimes employing clusteringA type of machine learning where algorithms are trained on data without explicit instructions on what to do.
-The algorithms look for patterns and structures in the data on their own.
+The employee—or algorithm in this case—learns to discern and create categories based on patterns they observe, such as color, size, and weight, sometimes employing clusteringA type of machine learning where the algorithm learns patterns from data without being given explicit instructions or labels.
+It identifies commonalities in the data and responds based on the presence of these patterns.

 See More...See Less... techniques like PCADimensionality in data refers to the number of attributes or features that represent a dataset.
 Dimensionality reduction techniques like PCA are used to reduce the number of features in a dataset by transforming the data into a new set of variables that retain most of the original data's variability.